mgilank/cleanwp/README.md

-# cleanwp
+# Clean Wordpress
-clean wordpress from post virus/malware
+clean wordpress from post virus/malware and set back to default structure without removing any themes/plugin and wp-config.php

+BEWARE
+if you have infected with malware before, please do a scan and manual check. this script not doing scanning.